byrnelorcan/MS2-WxAero-Brief/README.md

 __Professional Pilots__
 - As a professional pilot, the ability to see the weather forecast is vital to safe operation of my flight.
-- As a professional pilot, additional information about my airfield is important.
 - As a professional pilot, I require information for a specific reporting point and not necessarily for a large region.

 __Training and Students__